My grandfather couldn’t spell for anything, God bless him.

 If there was one thing that he couldn’t do, it was to properly spell a possessive or a plural. (e.g. “we serve bean’s”.)
 But my favorite, still to this day, is seeing a dropped letter on a past tense.
 Show me a sign that says “We serve bake beans” and I’ll show you a slightly teary ex-Pennsylvanian.

 The point is, I have an irrational trust of such a place.
-Like, you might think “eww, they can’t even spell corned beef.
-What must it taste like?” but I think “Ah, home.
+Like, one person might think “eww, they can’t even spell corned beef.
+What must it taste like?”, but I think “Ah, home.
 Bet they cook like my grandparents used to.”

 So this predilection also skews me in unexpected ways.
 My grandfather, my best friends, my extended family – they can’t spell for squat either; you’d think they never picked up a book in their lives.
 So when I’m helping the kids with their homework, I should try to nudge them towards spelling more accurately, right?